How (and Why) to Exfoliate Your Scalp: Step By Step

 It helps with dandruff

 Conditions like dandruff and seborrheic dermatitis are linked to oxidative stress, which is prevalent in various scalp conditions and can impact hair growth and retention.
+Exfoliate your scalp and use a dandruff shampoo for the best results.

-It keeps oil in check
+It keeps excess oil in check

 After exfoliating, you should avoid exposing your scalp to direct sunlight.
 If you need to go out, wear a hat or apply sunscreen with SPF 30 or higher for sun protection.

+Over-exfoliation: Like anything done in excess, over-exfoliation can do more harm than good.
+Remember, our scalp is ultra-sensitive and irritates easily by scrubbing too hard or applying a chemical product you're allergic to.
 The best way to avoid these potential problems is to start slowly and gently with physical or chemical exfoliants.
 You'll know if you've gone too far if your scalp feels sore or turns red.

-You should also avoid using your fingernails to exfoliate.
+Damage: You should also avoid using your fingernails to exfoliate.
 You might scratch your scalp and do further damage.

 The Bottom Line